Work Performance Agreement (WPA) and taxes in 2026

 Example: Klara earns CZK 14,000 and has a signed declaration.

-The worker has multiple PPAs with one employer
+The worker has multiple PPAs with the same employer

-Example: Tomáš has two FTEs with one employer: one for CZK 9,000 and one for CZK 3,000 per month.
-In total, he earns CZK 12 000.
+Example: Tomáš has two FTCs with one employer: one for CZK 9 000 and one for CZK 3 000 per month.
+He earns a total of CZK 12 000.
 He has signed a tax declaration.

 The worker has multiple PPAs with different employers

 Example.
 She earns CZK 6 000 at the first and CZK 7 000 at the second.
-So the total is CZK 13 000, but for each of them she stays under the limit of CZK 11 500.
-She has signed a tax declaration only for the first one.
+The total is therefore CZK 13 000, but for each of them she remains below the limit of CZK 12 000.
+She only signed the tax declaration for the first one.

 Result.
 For the second employer: without the declaration, 15% withholding tax will be deducted from CZK 7,000, i.e. CZK 1,050 – Petra will receive CZK 5,950.
 In total, she will receive CZK 11 950.

-DPP and tax return: when to file and when is it worthwhile?
+DPP and tax returns: when to file and when is it worthwhile?

-You don’t usually have to file a tax return if you work under a performance contract, but in many cases it is worth filing voluntarily, as this can allow you to get some or all of the tax back.
+A tax return is usually not required for work under a performance work agreement (PWA), but in many cases it is worth filing voluntarily as this can allow you to reclaim some or all of the tax withheld.

 The tax return is also worthwhile if you have more than one DPP at the same time and you only have to sign a tax declaration with one employer.
 For other DPPs, your employers will tax your income without any rebates.
 If you request a taxable income certificate from them and enclose it with your tax return, you can claim tax credits retrospectively and get some of the tax back again.